openmv/openmv/tools/rpc/README.md

 ## class rpc_master():

-The `rpc_master` master is a pure virtual class and not meant to be used directly.
+The `rpc_master` is a pure virtual class and not meant to be used directly.
 Specific interface classes should reimplement `rpc_master`.

 #### call(name, data=bytes(), send_timeout=1000, recv_timeout=1000):